qaware/qaware-blog-source/content/posts/cloud-migration-patterns.md

 ![How a migration program is set up](/images/cloud-migration/migration-program-setup.jpg)

 Our approach: Transparency, Good Planing, Stakeholder management and Migration Industrialization as a Service:

 1. **We take care to help shape, understand and communicate the goals and constraints of the migration and align the organization**.
    The journey will only be successful if the destination is clear.
 2. **We create a single source of truth that reliably provides in-depth transparency about the state of the application landscape to migrate.**
    We tap into existing sources of information and use a tool-based approach to analyze and classify applications.
    Born from experience, we act with a healthy distrust of pre-existing documentation and high-level declarations.
 The truth is in the code.
    - In the past we did this with our own custom tooling!
    - Today there is CNCF's [Konveyor, most noteably "Konveyor Tackle"](https://www.konveyor.io/) to help you!
 3. **We link the business view and the technical foundations.** Results:
    * Reliable bottom-up assessment and planning of the migrations
    * Detecting and resolving problems before they hurt
    * Ensuring compliance and security
    * Confidence that the goals can be achieved
 4. **We ensure and efficient and effective migration by:**
    * Helping you design and set up the migration program right from the start
    * Industrializing architecture, common parts and work:
      We solve challenges once, automated as far as possible and in high quality.
    * Establishing an *inner source* approach, facilitating communication and providing transparency across teams.
    * Including enabling from the beginning.
 The existing teams know their applications best.
 We ensure that they will be able to maintain their newly cloudified applications easily.
 Many teams will be able to carry out the migrations themselves.
    * Taking responsibility for the outcome and working closely with you and your partners.
 5. **We support the after-migration period, ensuring that cost, stability and performance goals are met.**

 Trivia: k8s vs kubernetes - never dared to ask? the developers thought the word "kubernetes" (ancient greek for "helmsman") was too long in everyday life.
-Just leave out the middle 8 letters and replace them with an "8" -> K8s.
+Just leave out the middle 8 letters and replace them with an "8" and you get K8s.

 ## See also